radicle-dev/old.radicle.xyz/content/docs/tutorial-part-1-contributor.rst

   $ rad issue list
-  state    issue #   title                        author        updated open     1         Diff proposal not accepted   juliendonck   2019-01-25 13:27
+  state    issue #   title                        author        updated open     1         Patch proposal not accepted  juliendonck   2019-01-25 13:27

 There's only one issue for this project at the moment.
 Let's take a closer look with ``$ rad issue show 1``.

 ::

   $ rad issue show 0
-  open  0  Diff proposal not accepted  Julien Donck  2019-03-04T16:41:47Z
+  open  0  Patch proposal not accepted  Julien Donck  2019-03-04T16:41:47Z

   **State:** open
   **Labels:** []

-  I made a proposal to add my garden to the map, but when I run `rad diff list` the state is listed as rejected.
+  I made a proposal to add my garden to the map, but when I run `rad patch list` the state is listed as rejected.

   Comments
   --------